What is Forensic Accounting?

 There is a broad range of career options that exist for accountants who want to go into forensic accounting.
 Depending on the client being represented and the nature of the trial, the work and responsibility can be distinctly different.
-For example, working on a personal divorce versus Enron scandal would be vastly different.
+For example, working on a personal divorce versus the Enron scandal would be vastly different.

 The types of activities performed by these specialized accountants include investigating fraud, quantifying damages, valuing a company, or assessing tax bills.

-Career paths into the position can also vary, but they typically require several years of tradition audit experience at a public accounting firm.
+Career paths into the position can vary, but they typically require several years of tradition audit experience at a public accounting firm.
 There are various professional accreditations that accountants can obtain to further a career in forensic accounting.

 - Chartered Financial Analyst® (CFA®) certification